Gildford, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 5.0 sqmi, all land.

+Climate

 School

 Historically Gildford had an independent public school district, but consolidated with Kremlin to form the K-G School District in 1971.
 At that time the junior and senior high schools were located in Gildford.
 Further consolidation occurred in advance of the 2005-06 school year when the K-G School District consolidated with the neighboring Blue Sky School District, forming the North Star Public School District (Districts 99 and M).
 With this most recent merger, the elementary school is located in Gildford.
 The junior and senior high schools are now located in Rudyard, Montana.
 The current mascot for North Star Public Schools is the Knight, with the school colors being black, royal blue, and white.